DDHub2021/dl2db/README.md

 6. **Execute SQL**  - the last step is to connect to your newly created Oracle database with your favourite SQL Tool and to execute SQL scripts (_run2.sql, run3.sql_).
-Do not forget to copy and paste your AWS IAM User credentials from _"~/.aws/credentials"_ to the head of "run2.sql" script.
+Do not forget to copy and paste _your AWS IAM User credentials_ from _"~/.aws/credentials"_ and _name of your S3 bucket_ to the body of "run2.sql" script.

 7. **Explore**  - from this moment on you may let your imagination go wild, running any creative SQL reports you wish.
 As mentioned before, to see the